KidkArolis/jetpack/docs/configuration.md

 config.assetBasePathname
 ```

+Use `configFile` to point at a specific config file, or `configFile: false` to skip config file lookup.

 `resolveConfig()` returns project config only.
 CLI command flags such as `--print-config`, `--yes`, `--dry-run`, and `--coverage` are not included. `jetpack build` writes emitted asset URLs to `${config.build.outDir}/manifest.json`; build assets do not live in the resolved config object.